nasraldin/ums/README.md

 Run `npm run start-app` for a dev server.
 Navigate to http://localhost:4200. for frontend app and navigate to http://localhost:3000. for bacnkend API server.

-Also, you can run frontend by `npm run api` and backend by `npm run start-app`
+Also, you can run api by `npm run api` and ui by `npm run start-app`

 Run `npm run test` to execute the unit tests via jest.